Updated: Jun 10

 After a successful customer insurance review (IFR, FFR, PPR, etc.) meeting

-There are many more instances we could call “key moments”, but today, we’re going to show you how to use customer insurance reviews/customer appointments to get more online reviews for your agency.
+There are many instances we could call "key moments," but today, we're going to show you how to use annual customer insurance reviews or customer appointments to get more online reviews for your agency.

-When conducted properly, customer insurance reviews are generally a positive experience for your customers.
+When conducted properly, customer insurance reviews are a positive experience for your customers.

-These appointments help with retention, production (multi-lining/cross-selling), and obtaining referrals.
+These appointments help with retention, production (multi-lining/cross-selling), and receiving referrals.

 If you're not familiar with the customer insurance review process, learn more about it in these articles:

-Here’s a step by step guide to turn your appointments into glowing online reviews:
+Here's your step by step guide to turning your appointments into glowing online reviews:

 Before the appointment, make sure you review your customer's file.

 Near the start of the meeting, ask your customer how their experience has been with your agency.
 This will help you tailor the meeting to your customer's specific needs and concerns.